atao60/fse-cli/CONTRIBUTING.md

 git add --all

-git commit -m "closing pull request message"
+git commit -m "<closing pull request message>"

 git push origin my-branch

 ```
-Lastly open a pull request on Github.
+Lastly open this branch on the Github fork and create a pull request.

+Once the pull request merged, delete this branch.

 ### Publish

-To publish, you must have the access rights for:
+To publish on [npm](https://www.npmjs.com/) public registry, you must be an administor with access rights for:
 - the package on the [npm](https://www.npmjs.com/) public registry, ie [@atao60/fse-cli](https://www.npmjs.com/package/@atao60/fse-cli),
 - the repository on [Github](https://github.com), ie [atao60/fse-cli](https://github.com/atao60/fse-cli).